Nancy Storace: England

+Personal life

+On 29 March 1784, Storace was married to John Abraham Fisher, a 40-year-old composer and violinist.
+The marriage went badly, as Fisher abused and may have beaten her.
+In his memoirs Michael Kelly, who was Storace's friend, wrote "it was said he had a very striking way of enforcing his opinion."
+Word of this got to the Emperor, who was heavily involved in running his opera company, and he ordered Fisher to leave Vienna.
+Fisher complied, moving to Ireland.
+Storace was pregnant with a child which was born on 30 January 1785; this daughter, Josepha Fisher, died on 17 July 1785.

+At a time when a divorce required an Act of Parliament, Storace remained married to Fisher, although separated from him, until his death in 1806, so could not have married again before that.

-In around 1796 Storace began a long liaison with the tenor John Braham, though they never married.
+By 1796, Storace had begun a long liaison with the tenor John Braham, although they never married.
+Rumors about their affair first appeared in the English newspapers in May 1796.
 Their break-up in 1815 was acrimonious and may have contributed to Storace's sudden death the following year; at any rate their son, William Spencer Harris Braham, certainly believed it had.
-Spencer, who had become an Anglican clergyman and a minor canon of Canterbury Cathedral, years later sought and obtained leave from Queen Victoria to change his family's name to Meadows, his petition having been received on the ground that his wife was the sole heir of her maternal grandfather of that name.
-In his mother's will, bequeathing property to the amount of £50,000, she styled herself a "spinster", though legally speaking she died a widow, predeceasing her widowed mother.
+Spencer, who had become an Anglican clergyman and a minor canon of Canterbury Cathedral, years later sought and obtained leave from Queen Victoria to change his family name to Meadows, his petition having been received on the ground that his wife was the sole heir of her maternal grandfather of that name.

+In Storace's will, bequeathing property to the amount of £50,000, she styled herself a "spinster", although in the eyes of the law she died a widow.
+She was survived by her son and her widowed mother.

 Storace is buried at St Mary-at-Lambeth (now the Garden Museum), where there is a commemorative plaque.

 Assessment

 Matthews (1969) writes: "Even after her great success in Vienna and her subsequent popularity on the English stage, her voice was said to have had a sort of twang, and it was her vivacity and gift for comedy which made her reputation."